Why market failure dominates Paper 1

 The four types of market failure

-Diagrams you must know
+Diagrams you must know cold

-Model answer structure: 25-mark essay
+Model answer structure: the 25-mark essay

 Question type: "Evaluate the effectiveness of government policies to correct negative externalities."

-Introduction (2–3 sentences)
+Introduction (2 to 3 sentences)

-Point 1: Carbon taxes / indirect taxes
+Point 1: carbon taxes and indirect taxes

-Point 2: Tradeable pollution permits
+Point 2: tradeable pollution permits

-Point 3: Regulation
+Point 3: regulation

 Evaluative conclusion